Asabeneh/30-Days-Of-JavaScript/04_Day/04_day_conditionals.md

   : console.log('No need for a rain coat.')
 ```

 🌕  You are extraordinary and you have a remarkable potential.
-You have just completed day 4 challenge and you are four steps a head in to your way to greatness.
+You have just completed day 4 challenges and you are four steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

 # 💻 Exercise  : Conditionals